zaphosting/docs/docs/dedicated-linux-debian.md

 2. Mounting via iLO (Virtual Media)
 3. Mounting via iLO (Remote Console)

-If you are not familiar with mounting an ISO file yet, it's best to refer to our [Initial Setup](dedicated-setup.md) or [Custom ISO](dedicated-iso.md) guide.
+If you are not familiar with mounting an ISO file yet, it's best to refer to our [Initial setup](dedicated-setup.md) or [Own ISO](dedicated-iso.md) guide.